 That said, there will be one bride at the end of time, not two!
 Just as men and women are distinct, so are Jew and Gentile, and together we are “One New Man” in the Messiah (Ephesians 2:11-22), holding the same status before God as His children, as His beloved.

-So, careful analysis of each of the only verses that might have supported Replacement Theology reveal that Israel is still Israel.
-And (just in case there is any doubt) Replacement Theology takes a killer blow when you read through the chapters Romans 9-11.
+So, careful analysis of each of the only verses that might have supported Supersessionism reveal that Israel is still Israel.
+And (just in case there is any doubt) the idea that the church has superseded Israel takes a killer blow when you read Romans 9-11.
 The entire Bible paints the picture of God’s unrelenting love for Israel, His covenant keeping faithfulness despite sin and idolatry, and now even in the New Testament, the same message is emphasized by Paul: